WMXZ-EU/microSoundRecorder/README.md

-# BasicAudioLogger
+# microSoundRecorder
-Basic framework for logging audio to uSD on T3.6 (T3.5 possible but not tested)
+Environmental Sound Recorder for Teensy 3.6.
+It builds on the BasicAudioLogger, but will be developed into a tool suited for environmental sound monitoring and bio-acoustic research.

 ## supports
 ### buid-in